Swarupa567/Video-Capture-Using-OpenCV-and-Python/README.md

 ![Image](https://github.com/Swarupa567/Video-Capture-Using-OpenCV-and-Python/blob/master/image/Capture.PNG)

-2.After this,use VideoWriter Method to capture our own video.That's it .You are done with your basic OpenCV project.
+2.After this,use VideoWriter Method is used to capture our own video.That's it .You are done with your basic OpenCV project.